URL Encoder/Decoder: Complete Guide & Best Practices 2025

 • Purpose: Make URLs safe for transmission

-• Characters: Replaces unsafe characters with %XX
+• Characters: Replaces unsafe characters with %XX format

 • Use Case: URL parameters, paths, query strings